 Hoi An street food surprised us with our first (but not last) lunch in the central Vietnam city.
-Check out our video to see more of Hoi An and its famous rice noodle dish, Mi Quang.
+Check out our VIDEO to see more of Hoi An Vietnam and its famous rice noodle dish, Mi Quang.

 We didn’t expect a lot from the food in Hoi An.
-We anticipated the culinary selection to be dumbed down for the hordes of tourists who come to this lovely city known for its yellow buildings and multi-colored lanterns.
-Needless to say, we were wrong.
+Instead, we anticipated the culinary selection to be dumbed down for the hordes of tourists who come to this lovely city known for its yellow buildings and multicolored lanterns.
+Needless to say, we were wrong about the Hoi An food scene.
 Dead wrong.

-Grab your chop sticks in solidarity and watch our video to learn more about Mi Quang, our first Hoi An street food meal.
+Grab your chopsticks in solidarity and watch our video to learn more about Mi Quang, our favorite Hoi An street food meal.